-All Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Coaches, Speaker, Judges, and Organizers, and provide proper recognition to the event sponsors.
+All Techstars Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Mentors, Speakers, Judges, and Organizers, and provide proper recognition to the event partners & sponsors.

-Unless otherwise agreed, all Organizers must use the Website Template provided by the Startup Weekend team, with the URL of [City].up.co.
-Once your Application has been approved you’ll be given instructions for setting up and managing the site.
-This ensures that your organizing team has everything you need on the local site.
-Attendees will be able to find event details, and consistent messaging and branding.
+Unless otherwise agreed, all Organizers must use the Website Template provided by the Techstars Startup Weekend team.
+Once your Application has been approved you’ll work with your Techstars Community Support Contact to build the page.
+Having an event website helps participants be able to find event details, and consistent messaging and branding.

 Experience shows us that a small barrier to entry, in the form of a ticket price, increases the quality of the attendees and significantly decreases the cancellation and drop-out rate.

 The Facilitator travel and accommodation costs must be covered from the event budget.

 Facilitator cost is a required cost and must come from the event budget.
 Please reach out to your facilitator early on to ensure sufficient budget for facilitator travel and to agree on the reimbursement process.